on this page

 You need to tell us if you leave your job and get a severance or redundancy payment.
 Your Centrelink payment may stop for a period of time.
 We call this an income maintenance period.

-If you make voluntary superannuation contributions, it counts as income.
+If you make voluntary superannuation contributions before tax, it counts as income.
 We include this in your assessable income when we work out how much to pay you.

 When you report your income you must also tell us about any changes in your circumstances.